 As the afternoon turns to evening, make your way to the Congress Bridge where you will witness millions of bats leaving the bottom of the bridge to go out and eat during the night.
 It is quite a sight to see the stream of black going through the air.

-Hope you are able to make it to our wonderful city sometime soon.
+Hope you are able to make it to our wonderful city sometime soon (you can also proceed to Portland, Oregon from here!).
 Let us know what you end up doing!

 About the Author

 Dan Bagby is one half of a couple that maintains the blog Honeymoon Always, a couples site dedicated to helping couple travel more to stay in or reconnect to their honeymoon phase.
 Follow him on Twitter, Pinterest, and Instagram.